-The Midnight Guardians by Ross Montgomery
+The Midnight Guardians - Ross Montgomery

 Love, loss and London during the Blitz...

-A magical mix of action, adventure, and a moral tale about love and memories conquering darkness and evil.
-I cannot wait to use this in my classroom - it will have the children hanging on every word - I was!
+A magical mix of action, magic and adventure, and a moral tale about love, courage and memories conquering darkness and evil, I cannot wait to use this in my classroom - it will have the children hanging on every word - I was!
+It also feels like a book that fits particularly well at this moment in time when we all face the prospect of heading towards a Christmas potentially having been separated from those we love, and in need of hope and the idea of a brighter future...

-There is laugh out loud humour - Gog and Magog the arguing giants are great - I can't wait to read their parts aloud in class - and there is tragedy and loss - Col's mum and dad, and the missing family of Ruth, a Jewish girl who joins his runaway team, to add into the mix of talking animals and size-changing tigers, and it works, making you feel the desperation in their urgent race to London.
 I particularly enjoyed the extracts from wartime newspapers that preceded many chapters, the tension heightened by the warnings of blackouts, incendiary devices and collapsing buildings, and adding a touch of historical fact and reality to the otherwise fantastical tale.
-The added nastiness of an incident in the Underground after the final battle, with an ugly character and his sadly-still held views shows Ross Montgomery not afraid to address and highlight challenging issues, and provides a welcome opportunity to use this text as a prompt for discussion of serious and challenging issues, sadly as current today as they were back then, as well as using it as simply a great classroom reader in it’s own right.
+The added nastiness of an incident in the Underground after the final battle, with an ugly character and his sadly still-held today views shows Ross Montgomery is not afraid to address and highlight challenging issues: it provides a welcome opportunity to use this text as a prompt for discussion of some serious and challenging issues such as racism and the treatment of strangers (sadly still as present in society today as they were back then) as well as using it as simply a great classroom reader in it’s own right.

-There has been a lot of hype around this novel, prior to its September release, with praise and online adulation from reviewers such as myself alongside other children's literature luminaries such as Katherine Rundell, Piers Torday and Sophie Anderson amongst others - none of them shy of a tall tale themselves!
-This tall tale deserves it all though - I absolutely loved it and can't wait to share in school...it's going to be a classroom favourite!
+There has been a lot of hype and excitment around this novel, prior to its lockdown-induced put-back-until November release, with praise and online adulation from reviewers such as myself (lucky enough to first read this several months ago in the Summer) alongside other children's literature luminaries such as Katherine Rundell, Piers Torday and Sophie Anderson - none of them shy of a terrific, tall tale themselves!
+This particular tall tale deserves all the praise it's been getting though - it too, is absolutely terrific.
+As I said, I loved it, and can't wait to share it in school...I have no doubt it's going to be a classroom favourite!